Mahdi-Alizadeh96/rust-activities/README.md

 ### Activity 13 - Vectors

 - Print 10, 20, "thirty", and 40 in a loop Print the total number of elements in a vector

+### Activity 14 - Strings

+- Print out the name and favorite colors of people aged 10 and under